eProsima/Integration-Service-docs/docs/user_manual/systemhandle/sh.rst

         SubscriptionCallback callback,
         const YAML::Node& configuration);

+    bool is_internal_message(
+        void* filter_handle);

-*Integration Service* will call this method in order to create a new subscriber to the topic :code:`topic_name` using :code:`message_type` type, plus an optional :code:`configuration`.
+*Integration Service* will call the :code:`subscribe` method in order to create a new subscriber to the topic :code:`topic_name` using :code:`message_type` type, plus an optional :code:`configuration`.
 Once the middleware system receives a message from the subscription, the message must be translated into the :code:`message_type` and the *System Handle* must invoke the :code:`callback` with the translated message.

+The :code:`callback` will be called only if the :code:`is_internal_message` method returns :code:`false`.
+This prevents *Integration Service* from recursively send messages within itself, for example, if a publisher and a subscriber are created pointing to the same topic.
+Users must define, for each middleware, the type of the *filter_handle* parameter, and cast it accordingly.
+Some protcols, such as *WebSocket*, might not need to filter its messages at all; in that case, this method can be simply implemented as a :code:`return false;` clause.

 TopicPublisherSystem Class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~